Teach Me

 Here’s what to know about ALS

-ALS, also known as Lou Gehrig’s disease, is a degenerative disease that affects the motor nerves in the body.
-Symptoms of ALS get worse over time.
+ALS, also known as Lou Gehrig’s disease, is a degenerative disease that affects the motor neurons in the body.
+As the disease progresses, symptoms of ALS get worse over time.
 As neurons break down and die, the brain can’t control the body’s muscles.
 So gradually, people with ALS can’t move, speak, eat or breathe.

 • Who is at risk?
 In 10% of cases, a mutated gene is linked with ALS, but in 90% of cases, there’s no known cause.